 Cats are born to hunt.
 Even if domesticated cats know they don’t need to catch their own food to survive, they cannot resist the urge and often enjoy the hunt and chase.
 Some cats that catch prey will bring their owners the dead animals—or, perhaps even more unpleasantly, sometimes ones that are still alive—to show off their prized catch for later consumption, as a teaching aid, or as a gift.

 Additionally, cats are pack animals, and they often want to share their bounty with their family.
 This is especially true of female cats who would normally teach their young how to hunt and eat.
 This means when a cat brings you an animal they caught, be it alive or dead, they consider you a part of their family.
 Their instincts are telling them this is what they need to do to survive and that they need to pass these important, life-saving skills onto their family.

-This prey catching behavior has nothing to do with being hungry; it’s just what their mind is telling them to do.
-Often times the “prey” being caught by indoor cats isn’t edible at all, but rather toy mice, balls, and garbage they felt that they “hunted.”
-These items may also be presented to you as gifts even though they are inedible.
+This prey-catching behavior has nothing to do with being hungry.
+Rather, the “prey” being caught by indoor cats often isn’t edible at all, but rather toy mice, balls, and garbage they felt that they “hunted.”
+These items may also be presented to you as gifts, even though they are inedible.

 A cat needs mental stimulation, especially if it is a cat that seems to have a strong prey drive.
-If it doesn’t have anything to hunt, chase, and catch, then it will find something to fulfill its prey drive, even if it’s another one of your pets, children, or the fuzzy slippers you walk around the house in.
+If it doesn’t have anything to hunt, chase, and catch, then it will find something to fulfill its prey drive.
+They might pounce on your feet as you walk by or climb up the curtains to catch imaginary prey.

-Outdoor cats that hunt and kill native wildlife are so good at it, that they are considered invasive species and detrimental to native populations of birds.
-Attaching bells on the break-away collars of outdoor cats is a good way to alert the wildlife that a cat is approaching and therefore give them time to get away before a cat pounces.
+Outdoor cats that hunt and kill native wildlife are so good at it that they are considered invasive species and detrimental to native populations of birds.
+Alert wildlife of an impending cat attack by attaching bells on a breakaway collar of an outdoor cat.